Find Grad Schools

 What Kind of Video Camera Operator Job Opportunities Are There?

-In 2016, there was an estimated number of 25,100 jobs in the United States for Television, Video, and Motion Picture Camera Operator.
+There were about 25,100 jobs for Television, Video, and Motion Picture Camera Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Television, Video, and Motion Picture Camera Operator by 2026.
-The BLS estimates 2,600 yearly job openings in this field.
+There will be an estimated 2,600 positions for Video Camera Operator per year.

 undefined